 Underlying or Preexisting Mental Health Conditions

-The changes to your routine, changes in sleep habits and quality, and challenges of integrating a puppy or dog into your life can exacerbate anxiety and depressive disorders.
+The changes to your routine, changes in sleep habits and quality, and challenges of integrating a puppy or dog into your life can exacerbate anxiety disorders and depressive disorders.
 One study found that an unfavorable attitude toward your dog can increase depression symptoms.1

 Handling the Responsibility of Another Creature’s Life